SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 > AND WHERE WAS HE WHEN I NEEDED HIM?

-<br><i>She was thinking of when Agnes Sepal had set the house ablaze, incinerating both herself and my mother.
+<br><i>She was thinking of when Agnes Sepal had set the house ablaze, incinerating both herself and my mother in a vicious magefeud.
 I had been out-of-town during the incident.
-I still had guilt regarding what happened.</i>
+I still had lingering guilt regarding what happened.</i>

 #### KEVIN